digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 facebook-url:
 permalink: /evolution/digital-pioneers/mhor-collective/
 ---
-**Irene Mackintosh, one of the Directors of Mhor Collective tells us more...**
+**Irene Mackintosh, one of the Mhor Collective's Directors tells us more...**

 ### Tell us about Mhor Collective!